IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 ---
 }

-### @@igComponent Editing
+### @@igComponent cell editing and edit templates

-The @@igComponent component in Ignite UI for Angular provides you with default cell templates for editable columns which are based on the data type of the column.
-In addition you can define your own custom templates for editable columns and override default behavior for committing and discarding changes in the cell value.
+Ignite UI for Angular @@igComponent component provides a great data manipulation capabilities and powerful API for Angular CRUD operations.
+By default the @@igComponent is using `in cell` editing and different editors will be shown based on the data type of the column, thanks to the default cell editing template.
+In addition you can define your own custom templates for update data actions and override default behavior for committing and discarding any changes.

 #### Demo